These ESL Phonics guidelines can improve your reading and spelling. They can help you recognize words and spelling

 If that describes you, you may find that a little ESL phonics instruction can help a lot.
-You will be able to recognize more words you know, as well as understanding how to pronounce and spell new words.
+You will be able to recognize more words you know, as well as to understand how to pronounce and spell new words.

 Standard English has about 42 sounds (with some differences by dialect) but only 26 letters.
 Many letters can be pronounced in two or more ways.
 Most sounds can be represented by more than one letter.
 (Sorry about that!)